 The nursery day

-A 1:3 staff ratio not only exceeds OFSTED standards but allows us to give your baby the individual attention he or she needs.
-We understand the importance of routine in a baby’s life so we’ll work with you to develop a nursery day which is consistent with your home schedules.
+A 1:3 staff ratio allows us to give your baby the individual attention he or she needs.
+We understand the importance of routine in a baby’s life so we will work with you to develop a nursery day that is consistent with your home schedules.
 Your baby will be comfortable in our homely, but stimulating, baby room which offers space to learn and develop as well as space to eat and sleep.

-When your baby is ready to move on to the next stage we’ll manage the transition from baby room to one of our toddler rooms seamlessly.
+When your baby is ready to move on to the next stage we will manage the transition from baby room to one of our toddler rooms seamlessly.

 Preparing you and your child for school is really important to us.
-We understand that this can be a stressful time for you so we have links with local schools, arrange visits for the children and adapt our routines to introduce some of the practices that the children will encounter at school.
-We have a library scheme which allows the children to take nursery books home to share with you.
-We do some fun projects to introduce the idea of school to the children and we give four year olds space and time with a member of staff, separate from the younger children.
+We understand that this can be a stressful time for you so we have links with local schools, arrange visits for the children, and adapt our routines to introduce some of the practices that the children will encounter at school.
+We have a library scheme that allows the children to take nursery books home to share with you.
+We do some fun projects to introduce the idea of school to the children and we give four-year-olds space and time with a member of staff, separate from the younger children.

 Blue Fox Forest School